perezrei/practice-code-review/src/split-object/split-object-reinaldo/README.md

 ## Implementation

-The Object.values() method returns an array of a given object's own enumerable property values.
+The Object.entries() method returns an array of a given object's own enumerable property values.

-The Map object holds key-value pairs and remembers the original insertion order of the keys.
+The Map object holds key-value pairs and remembers the original insertion order of the keys in order to create tne new array of objects.

 ## Use Cases